GPla/Stratego/android/assets/rules/rules.md

 The Miner can defuse bombs and capture any lower ranked piece.

 ## 2 - Scout (8x) ![](pieces/2_scout_1.png)
-The Scout can move any distance in a straigt line without leaping over pieces or the lakes.
+The Scout can move any distance in a straigth line without leaping over pieces or the lakes.
 It can capture the Spy.

 ## 1 - Spy (1x) ![](pieces/1_spy_1.png)
 The Spy can defeat the Marshal but only if the Spy makes the attack.